bundlewatch/bundlewatch/README.md

 	<a href="https://github.com/bundlewatch/bundlewatch/graphs/contributors">
 		<img src="https://img.shields.io/github/contributors/bundlewatch/bundlewatch.svg">
 	</a>
-  <h1>bundlewatch</h1>
+  <h1>BundleWatch</h1>
   <p>
-    bundlewatch is a file size checker.
+    BundleWatch is a file size checker.
 Its main purpose is to ensure bundled browser assets don't jump in file size. <br />
     Sharp increases in bundlewatch can signal something is wrong: added a package that bloaded the slug, wrong import, forgot to minify.
   </p>
 </div>